darton/RPiMS/README.md

 # RPiMS

-RPiMS is Raspberry Pi based video, door sensor, move sensor, temperature and humidity Monitoring System
+RPiMS is Raspberry Pi based Monitoring System (door sensor, temperature and humidity sensor, video streamer/recorder)

 When the door will opened or closed, a trap message is sent to the zabbix server.
 Then a 5-second video sequence is recorded, and then stream rtsp will run.